 7 Questions for Managing Personal Injury Medical Expenses

 Any injury is challenging, and your focus needs to be on recovering from the injury.
-However, it is also very important that you do the things necessary so that a personal injury attorney, if you choose to go that route, can work to provide you with a fair settlement for your injury.
+However, it is also very important that you do the things necessary so that your personal injury attorney at Dozier Law, P.C. can work to provide you with a fair settlement for your injury.
 Following are seven things to do that will be very helpful in this process.

 1. What is the most important thing that I can do after an injury?

 The most important thing for you to do, quite simply, is to recover from your injury.
 The law requires injured people to “mitigate their damages.”
 In other words, the law requires you to do that which is necessary to improve your physical condition and recover from your injury.
 For you, this may mean some, or all, of the following steps:

 a.
 Do not miss appointments with your doctor.

 Stay in touch with your doctor and be certain to maintain your appointments.
 If you have to cancel, notify the doctor with as much notice as possible.
 The words “no show” on a doctor’s record sheet can be used against you at the time of settlement or trial.

 b.
 Attend physical therapy sessions as prescribed.

 Your physician or hospital may prescribe therapy to facilitate recovery from your injury.
 Such a procedure is often helpful in many types of injuries including strains, sprains and other so-called “soft tissue” injuries.
 If physical therapy is prescribed, be sure to keep your appointments and participate actively in the process.
 Again, if you have to cancel an appointment, be sure to call, but try to avoid cancellation as much as possible.

 c.
 Do what your doctor tells you to do.